-AD | These project is in collaboration with Gorilla Glue, but all opinions are my own
+AD | This map leaf wreath is in collaboration with Gorilla Glue, but all opinions are my own

 Vintage maps often have the roads marked in red.
 I’ve used these in the past to make repurposed map decorations and Christmas crackers.
 Old maps of more rural areas tend to be green.

 I had quite a few rural green road maps in my stash and thought they would be perfect for a map leaf wreath.
-Not only was the colour right for the leaves, but all the lines on the vintage maps look like the fine veins you get on leaves.
+Not only was the colour right for the leaves, but all the lines on the vintage maps look like the delicate veins you get on leaves.

-As I’m a big fan of oak trees and acorns, I modelled my map leaves on oak tree leaves.
+As a big fan of oak trees and acorns, I modelled my map leaves on oak tree leaves.
 I also made some upcycled acorns to compliment the oak map leaves.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need To Make A Map Paper Leaf Wreath